wp-jazz/.github/CONTRIBUTING.md

 # Contribution Guide

+Thank you for taking the time to contribute.

+This project adheres to the [Contributor Covenant code of conduct](./CODE_OF_CONDUCT.md).
+By participating, you agree to abide by its terms.
+Please report unacceptable behavior to chauncey@mcaskill.ca.

+---

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.